THUDM/ReST-RL/README.md

 If you plan to use local model inference instead of API, ensure GPUs are available.
 When `--use_api` is omitted, scripts assume local inference and will configure vLLM across available CUDA devices.

 ### Datasets

-Prepare datasets under `data/` following the expected file names used by readers:
+Prepare dataset files under `data/`, which are used by data readers.
+For example, you can have:

 - BigCodeBench: `data/BigCodeBench/data.json`
 - DS1000: `data/DS1000/data.jsonl`
-- APPS: `data/APPS/data_with_test.jsonl` for training and `data/APPS/test_500.jsonl` for evaluation
+- APPS: `data/APPS/data_with_test.jsonl`

 **Note**: The original data files have been compressed into `datafiles.zip` in the repository root.
 To use the datasets, please extract the zip file.